davidpots/playsongnotes/_practice/7-practicing-with-a-backing-track-tennessee-whiskey.md

 1. 2 measures of drums only, to help you get in sync with the rhythm, which leads to...
 2. 1 full sequence of 8 measures, with the lead guitar track playing, and then...
 3. 5+ minutes of the 8 measure sequence repeating over and over, without the lead guitar

-## Print-friendly version of this lesson

-For a print-ready PDF of this lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/23065293).
-For a few bucks a month, you get access to PDFs of all my new lessons.

 ## Editor's notes